alexaalex70/React-Playground/React-Basics/2. React State & Working with Events/README.md

-# React Basics & Working with Components
+# React State & Working with Events

 ## What you should know:
 	- props & state